NicoloCavalli95horses/KMS-web-testing/content/01 Notes/session hijacking.md

 **Mitigation strategies**
 - always generate new SID after critical operations happen (login, logout, sensitive information update, etc)
 - obviously, only the SID should be refreshed, and not other sensitive information related to the user (e.g., the shopping cart content)
+- **HTTP-Only** flag in HTTP headers: tells the browser to prevent any access from JavaScript  [[(Calzavara, Tolomei, et al., 2015)]]
+-  If the server does not refresh the cookie, the attack surface for session fixation can still be significantly reduced at the client-side, by requiring that authentication cookies attached to HTTP(S) requests are only registered through HTTP(S) headers [[(Calzavara, Tolomei, et al., 2015)]]
+- One-time cookie techniques and origin bound certificates make the cookie theft useless [[(Calzavara, Tolomei, et al., 2015)]]
+- client-side strategies are more scalable and easier to assess in research [[(Calzavara, Tolomei, et al., 2015)]]

 ### Session donation